nopg/pan-deduper/readme.md

 TODO:

-better settings print
+should parent dg automatically be excluded?\
-move from shared to parent dg---separate command, not dupe specific? break testing in many ways\
+move from shared to parent dg---separate command, not dupe specific?\
-tests!!\
-notes about ["@loc"] not in settings.exclude_device_groups---parent?\
 make httpx timeout even longer?(and on httpx.client)\
 logging on 'gets'